How Do I Begin With Using My Photos?

 Are you feeling completely overwhelmed with what to do with your photos?
 Do you have so many that you’re just lost on where to start so you don’t do anything?

-I know how it can feel completely overwhelming if you have a hard drive (and maybe even a few external hard drives) full of photos and you have no idea what to do with them.
+It is overwhelming to have a hard drive full of photos with no idea what to do with them.

 It is so wonderful that you have at least taken the time to take photos and have photos of your family taken.
 However, I promise, that actually using them instead of just letting them sit on your computer will bring you such joy.